influxdata/docs-v2/content/influxdb/cloud/upgrade/v2-to-cloud.md

 - [Subscribe through InfluxData](/influxdb/cloud/sign-up/#subscribe-through-influxdata) and start for free.
 - [Subscribe through your cloud provider](/influxdb/cloud/sign-up/#subscribe-through-a-cloud-provider).

-## Create an All-Access authentication token
+## Create an All-Access API token
-InfluxDB authentication tokens are unique to each organization.
+InfluxDB API tokens are unique to each organization.
 Create an **All-Access** token in your InfluxDB Cloud user interface (UI) to use for the upgrade process.